 Here are the steps you will take if you join a UK-based PAYE umbrella firm:

-1. Once you have secured a contract role, the umbrella company (as your ‘employer’) signs a contract with your recruitment agency.
+1. Once you have secured a new contract, the umbrella company (as your ‘employer’) signs a contract with your recruitment agency.

 2. You will also sign a contract of employment with the umbrella.